What is psoriatic arthritis?

 - Corticosteroids for inflammation

-- Immunosuppressive medicines, such as methotrexate, to suppress inflammation if NSAIDs are not effective
+- Immunosuppressive medicines such as methotrexate to reduce inflammation if NSAIDs

-- Vitamins and minerals, such as calcium and vitamin D, to slow bone deformation
+and minerals such as calcium and vitamin D to slow bone deformation

 Other treatment may include: